DiogoCostaPT/FLUXOS_cpp/README.md

 <!-- ## Execution (and input files and folder needed) -->
 ## Execution
-* Create a folder with name "Results" inside the working directory where the input files and fluxos are
+* Create a folder with name "Results" inside the working directory where the input files and exectuable are located
-* input files (see examle in Working_example folder)
+* input files (see example in Working_example folder)
-	* master input file: e.g., modset
+	* primary input file: e.g., modset
 	* DEM file (Esri ASCII-format raster with headers removed ->  this will be fixed soon)
 	* DEM of the basin (sub-set of the main DEM file for FLUXOS to know where the boundaries of the basin are)
 	* Snowmelt timeseries (time,mm/day)
-* to execute: ./fluxos_cpp "argument_1" (where "argument_1" is the mater input file)
+* to execute: ./fluxos_cpp "argument_1" (where "argument_1" is the primary input file)

 <!-- ## Visualization of results (stored inside "Results" folder) -->
 ## Visualization